wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 Given that keyboards require massive physical production, a lot of niche products require "group buys" which sometimes also happen on [Massdrop][8].
 This is basically a pre-order system where the order isn't fulfilled until enough people pre-order to make it economically viable to do a production run.

-Also, it's always a good idea to get on some keyboard centric mailing lists.
-In addition Massdrop, I would suggest subscribing to [Kono Store][9].
+Also, it's always a good idea to get on some keyboard-centric mailing lists.
+In addition to Massdrop, I would suggest subscribing to [Kono Store][9].
 Despite the terrible company name, I can also recommend [Signature Plastics][10].

 I also like browsing the pictures on [r/MechanicalKeyboards][11] for inspiration, though I've yet to contribute to the discussion.